SKU rationalization in the fashion business

 PLM systems offer several tools and features that are invaluable in the SKU rationalization process:

-3. Detailed Analytics: Advanced analytics tools within PLM help in evaluating SKU performance based on various metrics such as sales data, production costs, and market trends.
+- Detailed Analytics: Advanced analytics tools within PLM help in evaluating SKU performance based on various metrics such as sales data, production costs, and market trends.
+Incorporating a check digit in product codes ensures their validity and security, distinguishing the manufacturer and item number.

 Benefits of Using PLM for Rationalization

-2. Increased Efficiency: Streamlined processes and automation within PLM reduce the time and effort required for SKU optimization.
+- Increased Efficiency: Streamlined processes and automation within PLM reduce the time and effort required for SKU optimization.
+Using an inventory management system within PLM provides a more efficient method for storing and tracking SKUs compared to traditional methods.

 Case Study: Successful SKU Rationalization Using PLM